Kovačica

 Kovačica (Ковачица, /sh/; Kovačica; Antalfalva; Covăcița) is a town and municipality located in the South Banat District, Vojvodina, Serbia.
 According to the 2022 census, the town has a population of 5,398, while the municipality has 21,178 inhabitants.
 It is widely known for its naïve art that the local residents make without any form of art school.

 Geography

 The town of Kovačica is located 27km from Pančevo and 43km from Belgrade.

 History

 The town was founded in the 18th century, but there are records of small settlements dating from 1458.
 In the middle of the 18th century, this area was recorded as a wasteland.
 Settlement was founded in 1750 and was settled (in 1751–1752) by Serb soldiers from Potisje and Pomorišje, after military frontier in these regions was abolished.
-In 1767, Kovačica was included into German regiment of Banatian Military Frontier.
+In 1767, Kovačica was included into German regiment of Banat Military Frontier.

 First Slovaks came here from Ečka and Aradac (in 1783) and after them, Slovaks from Arvas, Trenčin and Bekeš county came here as well (in 1801).
 From the middle of the 19th century, Kovačica is a center of municipality and cultural and social center of Slovaks in Banat.

+The Slovak Evangelical Church in Kovačica was built between 1824-1828.
+The altar was painted in 1838-1839 by Konstantin Danil.